Falmouth Town A.F.C.: Ground

 The club initially played at the Recreation Ground, before moving to Union Corner when they joined the South Western League.
 Over 1,200 spectators attended the club's first South Western League match on 18 August 1951, the game ending in a 3–3 draw.
 The ground was a farmer's field with players initially having to change in a nearby YMCA and then travel to the ground by bus.
 Shortly afterwards the club bought two fields at Ashfield, where a new ground was built.
-However, this was soon sold to Shell-Mex and BP for £20,000, with the club moving back to Union Corner for a season in 1956.
+However, this was soon sold to Shell-Mex & BP for £20,000, with the club moving back to Union Corner for a season in 1956.
 The money allowed them to build a new ground at Bickland Park, which opened in August 1957 with Newquay the first visitors.
 In the early 1960s the club played a home game at Falmouth Docks' Mongleath/Boslowick as Bickland Park was being used for a Cornwall FA match.

-Bickland Park has covered stands on all four sides of the ground, with the 350-seat main stand on one side of the pitch sent into banking.
+Bickland Park has covered stands on all four sides of the ground, with the main stand on one side of the pitch set into banking.
 The other three sides of the ground have covered standing areas.
 Floodlights were installed in 1973, although their first use was on 10 April 1974 for a match against Porthleven.